NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Applying for a refund of tax overpayments

 To get a refund of excess or incorrectly withheld Part XIII tax, a non-resident has to fill out and send Form NR7-R, Application for Refund of Part XIII Tax Withheld.
-The Canada Revenue Agency has to receive this form no later than two years from the end of the calendar year in which the tax was sent to us.
+The CRA has to receive this form no later than two years from the end of the calendar year in which the tax was sent to the CRA.

 Residents of Canada who receive an NR4 slip with non-resident tax withheld can get a credit for the amount withheld by including the slip with their Canadian income tax return.